-On 19 November 2016, the Company entered into a long term operating lease of 10 years for its office premises at One Georges Quay Plaza, Dublin 2.
-The lease has a no penalty five year break clause which can be invoked 12 months before the 5 year lease anniversary.
+On 19 November 2016, the Company entered a long-term operating lease of 10 years for its office premises at One Georges Quay Plaza, Dublin 2.
+The lease has a no penalty five-year break clause which can be invoked 12 months before the 5-year lease anniversary.
+The company has elected to exercise the break clause and will vacate One Georges Quay on 18 November 2021.
+The company has reached an agreement with another AXA company, AXA Ireland, to occupy a portion of their premises at 43-45 Wolf Tone House, Dublin 1.
+No lease has been signed at this time, but it is expected that the Company will enter into a formal agreement during 2021.